OfficeDev/office-js-docs-pr/docs/word/word-add-ins-core-concepts.md

 This article describes concepts that are fundamental to using the [Word JavaScript API](../reference/overview/word-add-ins-reference-overview.md) to build add-ins.
 It introduces core concepts that are fundamental to using the API.

 > [!IMPORTANT]
-> See [Using the application-specific API model](../develop/application-specific-api-model.md) to learn about the asynchronous nature of the Word APIs and how they work with the workbook.
+> See [Using the application-specific API model](../develop/application-specific-api-model.md) to learn about the asynchronous nature of the Word APIs and how they work with the document.

 ## Office.js APIs for Word